Amanita ovoidea - Bearded Amanita

 Odour/taste

-Slightly sweet odour at maturity; easily confused with deadly poisonous Amanita species such as the Destroying Angel and so tasting is definitely not recommended.
+Slightly sweet odour at maturity; easily confused with deadly poisonous Amanita species such as the Destroying Angel and so tasting is definitely not recommended unless you are very experienced (and very hungry!).

-Under deciduous trees, notably oaks, on alkaline soil; most commonly seen in southern Europe.
+Ectomycorrhizal; found under deciduous trees, notably oaks, on alkaline soil.

 Season

-August to December or even into the New Year in some southern European countries.
-This species is extremely rare in Britain, where it has been reported only from Wiltshire and the Isle of Wight.
+August to October in Britain but through to December or even into the New Year in some southern European countries.

 Similar species